Daniel-Parke/WiseWattage/Poject_Timeline_Notes.md

 ## Patch/Progress Notes:
 ### **23/02/2024:**
 - Updated docstrings, added documentation notes throughout functions, added typehints to all functions.
+- Further function caching, vectorisation and optimisation done to reduce modelling time by 20%.
+Model of 5 arrays went from original time of 100ms, to 80ms.
+Timed on local machine, user results may vary

 ### **22/02/2024:**
 - Updated base units to calculate radiation values in W, with only PV Gen, Thermal & Low light losses